 The Spark Project enables social enterprises to develop and deliver more sustainable and high impact innovations leading to increased growth.
 We are refining the framework conditions that influence their development and creating more effective models and tools for social enterprise support.

 Social enterprises have the capacity to meet the challenges of our changing world, however their dual missions of social purpose and business goals create complex needs.
-Currently there is no clear methodology for the consistent harnessing of sustainable social enterprise innovation and a lack of joint tools and services for their development.
+The partners of the Spark project identifed that there was no consistent harnessing of sustainable social enterprise innovation and a lack of joint tools and services for their development.

-The Spark Project is drawing on the existing range of knowledge, tools, networks and methods that support innovation to refine the framework conditions that influence their development.
-This will be carried out through enhanced cross border cooperation, an increase in innovation partnerships and research and development, and creating more effective models and tools for social enterprise support.
+The Spark Project has drawn on the existing range of knowledge, tools, networks and methods that support innovation to refine the framework conditions that influence their development.
+This has been carried out through enhanced cross border cooperation, an increase in innovation partnerships and research and development, and creating more effective models and tools for social enterprise support.

-- A strategy and action to improve capacity of social enterprises to deliver sustainable and high impact innovations
+A strategy and action plan to improve capacity of social enterprises to deliver sustainable and high impact innovations

-- A new framework methodology for sustainable innovation within social enterprises
+A new framework methodology – a ‘Roadmap‘, for sustainable innovation within social enterprises